Can Kidney Disease be Cured?

 The estimated glomerular filtration rate is designed to measure the efficiency of kidney function.
 The eGFR can be calculated using the creatinine level in your bloodstream, age, gender, and several other factors.

 A higher eGFR number indicates better kidney function.
 An eGFR value lower than 60 is an indication of early-stage kidney disease.
-If the eGFR value goes below 15, then it's an indication of permanent kidney failure.
+An eGFR below 15 indicates kidney failure (Stage 5 CKD).
+In most chronic cases the damage is irreversible, but reversibility depends on the underlying cause and whether an acute component is present.

 Often, people with acute kidney injury improve their eGFR number upon treatment of the acute causative injury, but people with chronic kidney injury must manage symptoms, habits, and medications.